How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Mass distribution outside halos

 We show the results of this calculation in Figure~\ref{fig:fIGM}.
 The lower horizontal axis shows the redshift, while the upper axis the corresponding cosmic time.
 We also highlight the contribution to $f_{\rm IGM}$ from gas at different temperatures: the green shaded area refers to the cool IGM ($T<10^5 \K$), and the other colours represent different phases of the warm-hot intergalactic medium (WHIM).
 Specifically, the blue and dark yellow areas refer to gas with temperature in the intervals $10^5 \K - 10^6 \K$ and $10^6 \K - 10^7 \K$, respectively, and the orange area to hot gas with $T>10^7 \K$.

 We note that at $z=6$ almost the entirety of the baryonic mass resides in the IGM, and then it gradually decays, reaching $\sim 87\%$ at $z\approx 1.2$, as a consequence of gas accretion onto halos.
 The value of $f_{\rm IGM}$ is essentially unchanged after $z=1.2$, and is in excellent agreement with observational constraints indicating that the amount of baryons within halos at $z=0$ is approximately 17\% \citep{Shull_2012}.
 Our findings are also consistent with the results obtained by \cite{Cui_2019} by separating baryons into different environments, with the knots of the cosmic web (corresponding to halos) containing about 10\% of the total baryonic mass at $z\lesssim 1$.
 Clearly, at high redshift the majority of the IGM is still in the cold phase.
 As we proceed to lower redshift, star formation progressively increases, hence activating feedback processes that act as a source of heating.
+Additionally, BH growth triggers AGN feedback processes that contribute to the heating and expulsion of gas from haloes.
 Therefore, there is progressively a larger amount of gas in the WHIM phase at late times.
 To understand to what extent different physical processes cause the observed evolution of $f_{\rm IGM}$ in the simulation, we need to repeat our computations with the \simba\ variants that follow alternative feedback prescriptions.
 Even though these runs involve a smaller volume ($50 \hMpc$), a direct comparison with the results of the \simba\ $100 \hMpc$ run is still possible, as we verified that Figure~\ref{fig:fIGM} looks almost exactly the same for \simba\ $50 \hMpc$.

 We now report the results for $f_{\rm IGM}$ in the different \simba\ runs in Figure~\ref{fig:fIGM_feedback}, where we adopt the same colour-coding for the contribution of the various gas phases as in Figure~\ref{fig:fIGM}.
 The left-most panel shows the results for the No-X-ray run, which are hardly distinguishable from those found for the \simba\ $100 \hMpc$ run.
 Although the amount of gas in the WHIM phases is about $6\%$ lower than in the fiducial-100 run over the entire redshift range, the predicted evolution of $f_{\rm IGM}$ is very similar.
 This suggests that the presence of X-ray heating does not have any appreciable large-scale effect on the IGM.
 This result is physically sensible, as by construction the X-ray mode of AGN feedback acts only within the kernel of the central BH, and as such is not expected to cause any major impact on material outside halos.